 Synchronize Server Clocks

 Blackboard Learn requires ports to communicate.
-Following are the required ports and their default values.
+The list below details the required ports and their default values.
 Make sure to configure server security and any firewalls to allow communication on the required ports.
-The port values must be the same for each application server.

 - Web server port (default value: 80): This port handles communication between users and the server.